Loading...

 State Jurisprudence Exam Required

-Connecticut state jurisprudence examination — 25-question multiple-choice test completed online
+Connecticut state jurisprudence examination — 25-question multiple-choice test completed online; applicant notified by email after application receipt on how to access it

 Additional Requirements